How to wear high heels after the age of 50 and feel fabulous…

 I buy designer shoes that have a wide toebox front to house my damaged toes and bunion.
 Prada is the best in style and width for my foot.

 I have learned how to manage my foot problem and I am happy to say, I no longer wear flats!
-I think a styled shoe shows the personality of a woman… her flair; her style; her joie de vivre.
-So, my darlings, my philosophy is:
+As well, I think a styled shoe shows the personality of a woman…her flair; her style; her joie de vivre.
+So, my darling, my philosophy is:

 - Do try and continue to buy glamorous and stylish shoes!
 It will give you a ‘lift’ in more ways than one.

-- Do be determined to solve your foot problems.
+- Be determined to solve your foot problems.
 Use your will and you can find solutions.

 - Do not be shy in asking experts for help.

-- Do be a good listener, and then, follow advice.
+- As well, be a good listener, and then, follow advice.

-Motivate yourself into action, darlings and wear high heels after 50!
+Motivate yourself into action and wear high heels after the age of 50!
 A woman’s shoes are an important part of her style.

 Are you still strutting your stuff?
 Or have you had to overcome foot problems so that you can feel glamorous?
 I’d love to hear your stories!
 LET’S TALK in the comments at the bottom of this page or on Facebook!

 If you enjoyed this article on how to wear high heels after the age of 50, please subscribe.
 You will get each daily story delivered straight to your inbox.